 To describe how the requirements of the directives can be realized technically, standards are being developed on a European level.
 When a manufacturer applies the (harmonized) standards, which moreover is not mandatory, this results among other things in the following advantages:

 - s/he makes use of the latest technology in the field of safety;

 - s/he realizes a ‘presumption of conformity’ with the fundamental requirements of the directives

 - s/he builds up a maximum legal burden of proof;

 The responsibility for the compliance of the directives is situated by the person who brings the products within the limits of the EEA on the market.

 These could be:

-- the manufacturer: if the manufacturer is located within the EEA, s/he is then responsible for the CE mark at all times.
-When the manufacturer is established outside of the EEA, the responsibility is mostly the matter of the importer or the ‘In the Community Established Plenipotentiary’;
+- The manufacturer: if the manufacturer is located within the EEA, s/he is then responsible for the CE mark at all times.

-The responsibility for the CE marking lies only at the trading company when it is regarded as a manufacturer.
+The responsibility for the CE marking lies only at the trading company when it is regarded as a manufacturer or importer.
 This is the case if the trading company: